UFC Fight Night: Vettori vs. Dolidze 2: Predictions & Analysis

 Cunningham

-You is rated at 1207 — 320 points above Cunningham's 887.
+You is rated at 1084 — 228 points above Cunningham's 856.
 Gaps this large usually mean one fighter has been consistently beating better opponents.
+You rides a 3-fight win streak into this one.

 A few statistical edges stand out.
 Cunningham throws significantly more leather — a 5.0 sig. strike per minute gap.
 You is far more active with takedowns, averaging 2.0 more per 15 minutes.
 You has tighter striking defense, making opponents miss more often.

 The Pick: SuYoung You over AJ Cunningham.
-We're leaning You here at 68%, a solid but not overwhelming edge.
+The model is firm on this one: You at 78%.

 Carlos Vera vs Josias Musasa